inancgumus/learngo/11-if/questions/2-logical-operators.md

 // Don't mind about these functions.
 // Just focus on the problem.
-// These are here just for you to understand it better. func super() bool {
+// They are here just for you to understand what's going on better. func super() bool {
     fmt.Print("super ")
     return true